ory/fosite/README.md

 A database leak or (exclusively) the knowledge of the token encrpytion secret are not enough to maliciously obtain or create a valid token.
 Tokens and credentials can however still be stolen by man-in-the-middle attacks, by malicious or vulnerable clients and other attack vectors.

-* Issuance
+**Issuance**
 1. The key is hashed using BCrypt (variable) and used as `<signature>`.
-  2. The client is presented with `<key>.<signature>`.
+2. The client is presented and entrusted with `<key>.<signature>` which can act for example as an access token or an authorize code.
 3. The signature is encrypted and stored in the database using AES (variable).

-* Validation
+**Validation**
 1. The client presents `<key>.<signature>`.
 2. It is validated if <key> matches <signature> using BCrypt (variable).
 3. The signature is encrypted using AES (variable).
 4. The encrypted signature is looked up in the database, failing validation if no such row exists.
 5. They key is considered valid and is now subject for other validations, like audience, redirect or state matching.

 #### Encrypt credentials at rest

-Credentials (tokens, passwords and secrets) are always encrypted at rest.
+Credentials (token signatures, passwords and secrets) are always encrypted at rest.

 #### Implement peer reviewed IETF Standards